Healthy Homes Assessment Petone

 Petone Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory in all Petone and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory in all Petone and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that prove the compliance with all Healthy Homes Standards that apply or will apply during the tenancy of their rental properties.
+• Property managers and landlords have to keep records to demonstrate the conformance to each Healthy Homes Standard that apply or will be applied during the tenure of your rental home.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes